msakai/resume/resume.md

 a recommendation system that recommends brick-and-mortar shops/goods on smart-phone for regional promotion.

-* Recommendation system for Kawasaki Grand City Mall project. http://www.toshiba.co.jp/about/press/2013_12/pr_j1901.htm http://www.city.kawasaki.jp/200/page/0000053904.html
+* Recommendation system for Kawasaki Grand City Mall project:
+  Toshiba carried a demonstration experiment on smart city and O2O service around Kawasaki Station (c.f. http://www.toshiba.co.jp/about/press/2013_12/pr_j1901.htm http://www.city.kawasaki.jp/200/page/0000053904.html (written in Japanese)).
+As part of this experiment, we have developed a recommendation system that recommends brick-and-mortar shops/goods on smart-phone for regional promotion.
+I leaded a team for data analysis and recommendation algorithm development.

 * SMT-based semi-automatic test-case generation for FBD (Function Block Diagram) programs used in power plant control